Download a FREE E-Book with 20 Easy Weeknight Dinners

 Be sure to toss frequently and watch closely so they don’t burn.
 Remove the almonds from the pan and set them to the side to cool.

-Step 3: Chop kale and prepare vinaigrette
+Step 3: Chop kale and combine ingredients

-Step 4: Toss together and serve
+Step 4: prepare vinaigrette, toss and serve

 Three quarter view of a kale salad with cranberries and filet of salmon